skeep/resume/README.md

 +919945458300	|	sumank.paul@gmail.com

 ## Skills
 * Proficient with HTML5 APIs including new semantics, storage and multimedia APIs and CSS3
-*	Have extensively worked with AngularJS 1.x and react.js ecosystem, hapi.js and nodejs eco-system.
+* Have extensively worked with AngularJS 1.x and react.js ecosystem, hapi.js and Node.js eco-system.
-*	Have decent experience of MySQL and in dev-ops including Docker, Jenkins, Ansible and shell script.
+* Have decent experience of MySQL, Redis and in dev-ops including Docker, Jenkins, Ansible and shell script.
-*	Proficient in agile methodology and leading scrum teams doing continuous delivery.
+* Proficient in agile methodology, tools and leading scrum teams doing continuous integration & delivery.

 ## Experience